What is the APM Project Professional Qualification (PPQ)?

 Each module has a syllabus that details the assessment criteria and learning outcome for each examination.
 The syllabuses provide the details of the learning outcomes and assessment criteria for each module.

 The syllabuses are aligned to the APM Competence Framework 2nd edition and are based on the role profiles for project manager intermediate, programme manager intermediate, and portfolio manager intermediate.

 However, the presentation of the content in the syllabus documents better reflects teaching approaches compared to the functional breakdown of the APM Competence Framework 2nd edition structure.

 How can I develop my career?

-To assist you in establishing your career path, APM, the Chartered body for the project professional, has developed the APM Competence Framework, which describes APM's view of the competences necessary for effective project, programme and portfolio management and PMO in today's environment, and our view of the future needs of the profession.
+To assist you in establishing your career path, APM, the chartered body for the project profession, has developed the APM Competence Framework, which describes APM's view of the competences necessary for effective project, programme and portfolio management and PMO in today's environment, and our view of the future needs of the profession.

 - Enables you to identify strengths and development needs to support your career progression.

 - Enables you to be better prepared for your next move.

 - Helps you identify the most relevant career route or qualification to best progress your career.

 - Provides you with clearly defined competences with outcome-focused performance indicators.